 The small Twinflagged Jumping Spider is mostly black with two or four white marks on its cephalothorax (head plate).
 There are some variations among the species, but a few features are consistent between them.
 Though the abdomen may be smaller in some individuals, it comes to a point at the tip, and has a white dash right in the center.
 A white ring encircles this dash and some lighter colored chevrons may break it as they stretch from the dash to the end of the body.
 Legs are lighter-colored with dark bands.
 The remarkable feature that gives this spider its name is found on its pedipalps.
 Though they look like a 5th pair of legs in by the face, they are not.
 These appendages are not for walking.
 Instead, they are used to help sense the environment.
 A joint on each dark pedipalp has a bright white spot.
 This spider curls the pedipalps under and moves them in small circles, as if it is waving those little white spots like flags or handkerchiefs.

 Like all other spiders in the Salticidae family, the Twinflagged Jumping Spider pounces on insect prey.
 It does not create a web for catching food.
 It is almost always on the move and can be seen on the forest floor, leaf litter, rocks, leaves or stems of plants and even man-made items like cables and decks.
-Sometimes they wander inside while searching for a meal, but they are not troublesome or dangerous to people.
-Their tremendous leaping ability also helps them escape from threats, or people who are too close.
-Small, but fast, they are a fun spider to watch.
+Sometimes it may wander inside while searching for a meal, but it is not troublesome or dangerous to people.
+Its tremendous leaping ability also helps the spider escape from threats, or people who are too close.
+Small, but fast, the Twinflagged Jumping Spider is a fun spider to watch.

 Scientific Name: Anasaitis canosa

 Size (Adult; Length): 4mm to 10mm (0.16in to 0.39in)

 Colors: black; white; brown

 Descriptors: two, double, dash, semicolon, jumping, hairy, fast, small